needle-mirror/com.unity.xr.hands/Documentation~/project-setup/install-xrhands.md

    ![](../images/install.png)

-3. (Optional) Enter the full version number, such as `1.3.0`, to install.
+3. (Optional) Enter the full version number, such as <code class="long_version">X.Y.Z</code>, to install.
 If left blank, Unity chooses the "best" version -- typically the latest, release version for the current Unity Editor.
 See the [Changelog](xref:xrhands-changelog) for a list of versions available at the time this documentation page was published.
 4. Click **Add**.

-To install the XR Hands package to a project in earlier versions of Unity, see [Edit the manifest](xref:xrhands-edit-your-project-manifest).

 | Additional resources | Description |
 | :------------------- | :---------- |